datacertlab/DataCertLab-Free-Notes/AWS/AWS Certified AI Practitioner (AIF-C01)/README.md

 # AWS Certified AI Practitioner (AIF-C01) — Exam Overview and Strategy

----

-*This is updated as per the official AWS exam guide (version 1.1, 30 April 2026)*

----

-Everything you need to know about the exam itself, before you start studying for it.
-Read this once, then come back to the time strategy the day before you sit.

 This guide tracks **exam guide version 1.1, published 30 April 2026**.
 That matters more than usual right now — see [What changed in version 1.1](#what-changed-in-version-11).